Jonius7/SteamUI-OldGlory/README.md

 - `libraryroot.modif.js` - beautified js with modified tweaks from `fixes.txt`
 - `libraryreet.js` - minified `libraryroot.modif.js` using `jsmin`

-Limitation that the script only reads from `libraryroot.beaut.js` one line at a time, so you cannot use multiple lines as your search criteria to "find and replace", at the moment.
+Limitation that the script reads `libraryroot.beaut.js` line by line, so some complex tweaks are unavailable to be added at the moment.

 `js_tweaker` will use `libraryroot.beaut.js` if it already exists.
 This means:

-- you can experiment in `libraryroot.modif.js` and delete it afterwards if you want to go back to the clean version `libraryroot.beaut.js
+- you can experiment in `libraryroot.beaut.js` (make a backup first) and delete it afterwards if you want to go back to the clean version `libraryroot.beaut.js`